Ultimate New Brunswick Real Estate Investing Guide for 2026

 Employment Base Diversity

-Accommodating numerous employers in the community makes the market less unpredictable.
-If the locality’s working individuals, who are your renters, are hired by a diverse combination of companies, you can’t lose all all tenants at the same time (together with your property’s value), if a major company in the community goes bankrupt.
+Accommodating multiple employers in the locality makes the market less unstable.
+When the area's workpeople, who are your renters, are hired by a diverse assortment of employers, you can't lose all all tenants at the same time (together with your property's market worth), if a dominant employer in town goes out of business.

 Unemployment Rate